-Inis continues when they reach their teens as their brain is now wired to think their intake of excessive food is normal and will trigger hunger if they do not eat to this excessive level, which will make them obese no reason why CKD cannot be detected early, or even cured.
-However, most young adults think they are okay as they have no symptoms.
+This continues when they reach their teens as their brain is now wired to think their intake of excessive food is normal and will trigger hunger if they do not eat to this excessive level, which will make them obese.

-Specific conditions like rheuma-toid arthritis, systemic lupus and sclerosis, which affect the kidney, also afflict women more than men.
+Specific conditions like rheumatoid arthritis, systemic lupus and sclerosis, which affect the kidney, also afflict women more than men.